Generating modular lattices of up to 30 elements: Performance

 \section{Performance}

 We do not have theoretical guarantees on the running time of our algorithm, but some empirical observations can be made.
 Fig.~\ref{fig:timeplots} illustrates the number of lattices and the time spent by our algorithm.
-Both exhibit somewhat similar scaling with respect to lattice size, indicating that the algorithm is doing a reasonable job in finding the relevant portions of the search space (at least for modular, semimodular and graded lattices).
+Both exhibit somewhat similar scaling with respect to lattice size, indicating that the algorithm is doing a reasonable job in finding the relevant portions of the search space (except for geometric lattices).
 Let us inspect in more detail the numerical growth ratios between consecutive lattice sizes.

-\textbf{Modular VI lattices.} Between sizes $n=27$, $28$, $29$, $30$, the number of vertically indecomposable modular lattices grows by ratios $2.38$, $2.38$, $2.39$ (see Table~\ref{table:modsemi}), suggesting a rather stable exponential growth.
+\textbf{Modular vi-lattices.} Between sizes $n=27$, $28$, $29$, $30$, the number of vertically indecomposable modular lattices grows by ratios $2.38$, $2.38$, $2.39$ (see Table~\ref{table:modsemi}), suggesting a rather stable exponential growth.
 For the same sizes our running time grows by ratios $2.68$, $2.75$, $2.74$.
 So empirically the growth rate is slightly below ${2.4}^n$ for number of lattices and ${2.8}^n$ for running time.
-This is not quite ideal, and the gap of almost $0.4$ between the bases of the exponentials still leaves a desire for faster algorithms.
+This is not quite ideal: the gap of about $0.4$ between the bases of the exponents raises the question whether one could construct an \emph{output-sensitive} algorithm to generate modular lattices, that is, one whose running time is linear in the size of the output.

-\textbf{Semimodular VI lattices.} Across sizes $n=22$, $23$, $24$, $25$, the number of lattices grows roughly as~${3.6}^n$ and our running time as~${4.0}^n$, again with a gap of~$0.4$ between the bases.
+\textbf{Semimodular vi-lattices.} Across sizes $n=22$, $23$, $24$, $25$, the number of lattices grows roughly as~${3.6}^n$ and our running time as~${4.0}^n$, again with a gap of~$0.4$ between the bases.

-\textbf{Graded VI lattices.} Between $n=20$ and $n=21$ the number of lattices grows $6.1$-fold and the running time grows $7.0$-fold.
+\textbf{Graded vi-lattices.} Across sizes $n=18$, $19$, $20$, $21$, the number of lattices grows by ratios $5.74$, $5.93$, $6.13$, exhibiting faster than exponential growth.
+The running time grows by ratios $6.38$, $6.16$ and $7.03$, again somewhat faster than the number of lattices.

 \textbf{Geometric lattices.} The number of geometric lattices grows so slowly that no asymptotic form is discernible from the available numbers.
-However, the time spent per lattices output is much greater than for the other families, raising the question whether there might exist much more efficient methods of counting geometric lattices.
+The running time grows much faster than the number of lattices.